jdodgen/home-broker/README.md

 currently tested on Raspbian Linux, should work on any linux/Unix Written in Python3 with some SQL.

-Here is my Install.txt for some doucmentation I will edit as files are added
 ```
 home-broker - a small dedicated mqtt, fauxmo and zigbee server
 it consolodates zigbee and Internet/WiFi devices in a sqlite database.